timothymurphy/mirrulations/README.md

 To download the actual project, you will need to go to our [GitHub page](https://github.com/MoravianCollege/mirrulations) and [clone](https://help.github.com/articles/cloning-a-repository/) the project to your computer.

-From your terminal, in the directory, set up a virtual environment by `python3 -m venv .env` and then `source .env/bin/activate`.
+From your terminal, in the directory, set up a virtual environment by

+		python3 -m venv .env`
+		source .env/bin/activate`

-Next, install all the requirements by `pip install -r requirements.txt` and `pip install -e .`.
+Next, install all the requirements by

+		pip install -r requirements.txt
+		pip install -e .

 After this, you can run `python setup.py install` to get everything recognized, and run `python src/mirrulations/APIKeySetup.py` to connect to the server.
 In the GUI, you can use the IP 10.76.100.34 and port 8080.